BES-QSIG/docs/developing_this_website.md

 git -f push  # force a push, ignore any conflicts
 ```

-PLEASE DO NOT DO THIS FOR THE MASTER BRANCHES.
-For the `test-cge` master branch
+>PLEASE DO NOT DO THIS FOR THE MASTER BRANCHES.
+For the `fge` master branch
 and `docs` repo it's important that all changes are version controlled so that
 we can revert to old versions if anything goes wrong.
 Make sure you add and
 commit any new files and commit any changes to original files with commit